jentery/mdia200v3/schedule.md

 # Draft Schedule for MDIA 200 (Fall 2024)

-Primary sources and case studies to be determined.
+Primary sources and case studies are to be determined.
+Secondary sources, including works of Media Studies criticism, are integrated with the handouts and referenced rather than assigned.

 ## Th 5 September: Hello!